Acoustic Echo Cancellation

 Dissonance Echo Cancellation audio filter to the very last audio mixer in the mixing system and disable the

 Auto Mixer Suspend option for this mixer.
 If you were not already using audio mixers simply create a new mixer in

 Window > Audio Mixer and attach the filter to that.

 The filter will only process audio which passes through the mixer it is attached to - how to achieve this depends on what kind of audio mixing system you already had setup before using AEC.

-If you were already using audio mixers then ensure that all the mixers eventually pass through the filter with the
+- If you were already using audio mixers: ensure that all the mixers eventually pass through the mixer with the

-Dissonance Echo Cancellation filter attached.
-If you were not already using mixers then simply set all of the
+- If you were not already using mixers then set all

 You can check that you have done this correctly by running the game and watching the audio mixer window.
 The dB meter on the mixer should move when non-voice audio is playing.

-Voice audio also needs to be re-routed to pass through the mixer with the filter through the filter.
+Voice audio also needs to be re-routed to pass through the mixer with the filter attached.
 To change where voice audio is sent you need to create a custom playback prefab.
 Create a prefab with a

 VoicePlayback component and an